-- can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex; - can still be abuse even if the sexual activity appears consensual; - can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity; - can take place in person or via technology, or a combination of both; - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence; - may occur without the child or young person's immediate knowledge (through others copying videos or images they have created and posting on social media, for example); - can be perpetrated by individuals or groups, males or females, and children or adults.
+- can affect any child or young person (male or female) under the age of 18 years, including 16- and 17-year-olds who can legally consent to have sex. - can still be abuse even if the sexual activity appears consensual. - can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity. - can take place in person or via technology, or a combination of both. - can include non-contact activities, such as involving children in the production of sexual images, forcing children to look at sexual images or watch sexual activities, encouraging children to behave in sexually inappropriate ways or grooming a child in preparation for abuse including via the internet. - can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.

+- may occur without the child or young person's immediate knowledge (through others copying videos or images they have created and posting on social media, for example). - can be perpetrated by individuals or groups, males or females, and children or adults.
 The abuse can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse; and - is typified by some form of power imbalance in favour of those perpetrating the abuse.
-Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual identity, cognitive ability, physical strength, status, and access to economic or other resources.
+Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender identity, sexual orientation, cognitive ability, physical strength, status, and access to economic or other resources. - Some children may not realise they are being exploited for example they believe they are in a genuine romantic relationship.

-The following list of indicators is not exhaustive or definitive but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual exploitation.
+The following list of indicators is not exhaustive or definitive, but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual exploitation.
 Signs include:

-- underage sexual activity - inappropriate sexual or sexualised behaviour - sexually risky behaviour, 'swapping' sex - repeat sexually transmitted infections - in girls, repeat pregnancy, abortions, miscarriage - receiving unexplained gifts, or gifts from unknown sources - having multiple mobile phones and worrying about losing contact via mobile - having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs) - changes in the way they dress - going to hotels or other unusual locations to meet friends - seen at known places of concern - moving around the country, appearing in new towns or cities, not knowing where they are - getting in/out of different cars driven by unknown adults - unknown adults collecting the children from school - having older boyfriends or girlfriends - involved in abusive relationships, intimidated and fearful of certain people or situations - hanging out with groups of older people, or anti-social groups, or with other vulnerable peers - associating with other young people involved in sexual exploitation - recruiting other young people to exploitative situations - truancy, exclusion, disengagement with school, opting out of education altogether - repeat absences / truancy from school (e.g. same time of day, same day each week, etc.) - unexplained changes in behaviour or personality (chaotic, aggressive, sexual) - mood swings, volatile behaviour, emotional distress - self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders - drug or alcohol misuse - frequent missing from home episodes - getting involved in crime, police involvement, police records - involved in gangs, gang fights, gang membership - injuries from physical assault, physical restraint, sexual assault
+- underage sexual activity - inappropriate sexual or sexualised behaviour - sexually risky behaviour, 'swapping' sex - repeat sexually transmitted infections. - in girls, repeat pregnancy, abortions, miscarriage. - receiving unexplained gifts, or gifts from unknown sources - having multiple mobile phones and worrying about losing contact via mobile - having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs) - changes in the way they dress. - going to hotels or other unusual locations to meet friends. - seen at known places of concern. - moving around the country, appearing in new towns or cities, not knowing where they are - getting in/out of different cars driven by unknown adults - unknown adults collecting the children from school. - having older boyfriends or girlfriends - involved in abusive relationships, intimidated and fearful of certain people or situations. - hanging out with groups of older people, or anti-social groups, or with other vulnerable peers - associating with other young people involved in sexual exploitation. - recruiting other young people to exploitative situations - truancy, exclusion, disengagement with school, opting out of education altogether. - repeat absences / truancy from school (e.g., same time of day, same day each week, etc.) - unexplained changes in behaviour or personality (chaotic, aggressive, sexual) - mood swings, volatile behaviour, emotional distress - self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders. - drug or alcohol misuse - frequent missing from home episodes - getting involved in crime, police involvement, police records. - involved in gangs, gang fights, gang membership. - injuries from physical assault, physical restraint, sexual assault